ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {: #fig-cddl-collection artwork-align="left"
    title="CDDL definition of the CMW collection format"}

-CMW itself provides no facilities for authenticity, integrity protection, privacy or attestation security.
+CMW itself provides no facilities for authenticity, integrity protection, or confidentiality.
-It is up to the designer of each use case to understand the security properties necessary and add them around the collection.
+It is the responsibility of the designer for each use case to determine the necessary security properties and implement them accordingly.
-A secure channel (e.g., using TLS) or some form of object security (e.g., using JWT) may be sufficient, but not always.
+A secure channel (e.g., via TLS) or object-level security (e.g., using JWT) may suffice in some scenarios, but not in all.

 When a CMW is used to carry Evidence for composite or layered attestation of a single device, all components within the CMW must be cryptographically bound to prevent an attacker from replacing compromised Evidence with that of a non-compromised device.
-The protection of authenticity and integrity MUST be provided by the attestation technology.
+The protection of authenticity and integrity
+MUST be provided by the attestation technology.
 For additional security considerations related to collections, refer to {{seccons-coll}}.

 ### Relation to EAT `submods`